 The Landlord Violates Your Right to Privacy

-If you feel you’re being discriminated against The U.S. Department of Housing and Urban Development (HUD) can help.
+If you feel like you’re being discriminated against the U.S. Department of Housing and Urban Development (HUD) can help.

 Local Housing Authority